-Ecotrin is coated aspirin that’s used to relieve pain such as headache, toothache and backache.
-Ecotrin’s coated layer slows down absorption in the intestines, ensuring that it only dissolves once it’s reaches the small intestine.
-While this may offer benefits for humans, dogs’ digestive systems are quite different.
-Their bodies don’t absorb coated aspirin as easily as we do.
+Ecotrin is coated aspirin that’s used to relieve pain such as headaches, toothaches and the common backache.
+This product’s coated layer is said to slow down absorption in the intestines which may be easier on the stomach.
+While this may work for humans, dogs’ digestive systems are different.
+Your dog won’t likely benefit from coated aspirin.

 Can I Give My Dog Ecotrin?
 Answer: No

 Unlike with humans, the coating can cause unpredictable absorption in dogs.
 They sometimes don’t digest it properly and it builds up in the intestines, eventually becoming dangerously toxic.
-There are a number of side effects that your dog may experience.
-These can often result in a mandatory visit to the vet.
-If you’re looking for a pain relief for your dog ask a professional for dog aspirin or see what they recommend according to your dog’s health and medical history.
+There are a number of side effects, some serious enough to result in a mandatory visit to the vet.
+If you’re looking for a pain relief for your dog ask a professional for canine aspirin or see what they recommend according to your dog’s health and medical history.

 Ecotrin’s Side Effects

 Whether you have given your dog Ecotrin or they somehow got hold of the bottle, there are symptoms to watch for.
 This medication has a wide range of side effects in dogs.
-If any of these are noticed, contacts your vet immediately:
+If any of these are observed, contact your vet immediately: